campg2j003/JAWS-Script-for-Audacity/readme.md

 5. In versions of JAWS prior to 13 the keystroke for setting script options (`JAWSKey+v`) will not appear in hotkey help.
 It will still work, however.
 We could script around this if it turns out to be a problem.

 6. For the `g` and `h` keys that speak the values of the recording or playback meters to work, the appropriate toolbars must be enabled and docked.
 If enabling them in `View > Toolbars` doesn't solve the problem, they may be undocked.
-To fix this:

-    1. Shut Audacity down and edit `%appdata%\audacity\audacity.cfg`.
-    2. Search for "meter".
-You will find a line like "`[GUI/ToolBars/RecordMeter]`".
-    3. Following it and before the next line starting with `[`, find a line "`Dock=N`" where N is 0 or 1.
-(In my installation this line is the first line of the section.)
-Change N to 1.
-    4. Repeat for all other similar sections.
-    5. Save the file and restart Audacity.
-    6. In `View > Toolbars` make sure that The desired meter(s) are enabled.
-    7. If the correct meter is not reported, choose `View > Toolbars > Reset Toolbars`.
+To fix this reset the toolbars (`View > Toolbars > Reset Toolbars`) and disable/enable any toolbars you have changed.

 # Multiple Language Support
 This version of the installer framework contains support for installation of the script in multiple languages.
 It now treats version/language pairs as it previously treated versions, so the version selection list view now shows entries like 16.0/enu.
 English, German, and Spanish are currently supported.